 Seven Categories of High Performance

-Julie Hoff, Curriculum Specialist at PCHS, discusses how the Leadership Team uses the systems approach from the 7 Categories of Effective Systems to carry out their school's focus and vision.
-This video includes how the leadership team uses the 7 Categories to create a workable strategic plan for continuous improvement.
-Click on the image below to view.
-Total time 3:45.
+The video featuring Julie Huff, Curriculum Specialist at Pulaski County High School, discusses how the leadership team uses the systems approach from the 7 Categories of Effective Systems to carry out their school's focus and vision.
+Link to the YouTube Video featuring Julie Huff, Total time 3:45

 Quality Tools for Continuous Improvement

-These plans document the primary work, or “big rocks” the school or district will pursue over the course of the next 180 Days as aligned to the Comprehensive School Improvement Plan/ Comprehensive District Improvement Plan.
+A 30-60-90 Day Plan should document the primary work, or “big rocks” the school or district will pursue over the course of the next 180 Days as aligned to the Comprehensive School Improvement Plan and Comprehensive District Improvement Plan.
 Each goal is broken down into action strategies which are assigned a leader, or “point person” and a method of effective communication of the strategy is determined.
 A measure for outcome success and data collection is included for each “big rock” initiative.

-Based on Edie Holcomb’s work, the data questions are an unemotional way to review data and information to inform decision making.
+Based on Edie Holcomb’s work, A Guide for Using the Data Questions, the data questions are an unemotional way to review data and information to inform decision making.
 They can be applied to any kind of data or information.
 They are currently embedded in the District and School Comprehension School Improvement Plans.

-Ms. Houchens and Ms. Salyer explain the purpose of Franklin- Simpson's High School Data Day protocol.
+The Data Questions YouTube video featuring Ms. Houchens and Ms. Salyer explain the purpose of Franklin Simpson's High School Data Day protocol.
 The teachers explain how the day has evolved, the positives they gain from the Data Day process, and how this particular process assists in their efforts to implement continuous classroom improvement.
-Click on the image below to view the video.
 Total time 3:10.

-Kelly Clark, ELA teacher at East Carter High School, explains how she uses a pragmatic system of continual improvement in her classroom by using PDSA.
+The YouTube video featuring Kelly Clark, ELA teacher at East Carter High School, explains how she uses a pragmatic system of continual improvement in her classroom by using PDSA.
 She highlights each cycle of the Plan, Do, Study, Act monitoring process in her classroom.
 She elaborates on the engagement of learning based on the classroom PDSA cycle being a student choice/student voice classroom monitoring tool.
-Click on the image below to view.
 Total time 1:36.

-Choose from several different PDSA templates below to find the one that will work best for you:
+Choose from several different PDSA templates to find the one that will work best for your school or classroom:

 This tool is used to open communication and improve a process to make needed change.
 Deltas are to be used to improve a process and drive next steps in the work.

-Survey tool that visually depicts the perceptions of the group.
+This is a survey tool that visually depicts the perceptions of the group.
 This quality tool can be used as a pre-post-assessment to capture participants’ level of understanding of a concept or opinions about an issue.
-Consensogram TemplateConsensogram Insructions

 Cause analysis tool that assists groups to see the relationships between what is the present state and the desired state and the contributing factors of these differences.
 The “large” bones represent key performance factors that have been identified as relative to the gap between current and desired performances.